Demystifying Elastic Security for Cloud and its capabilities

 Try it out

 Existing Elastic Cloud customers can access many of these features directly from the Elastic Cloud console.
 If you’re new to Elastic, take a look at our Quick Start guides (bite-sized training videos to get you started quickly) or our free fundamentals training courses.
-You can always get started for free with a free 14-day trial of Elastic Cloud.
-Or download the self-managed version of the Elastic Stack for free.
+You can always get started for free with a free 14-day trial of Elastic Cloud, check out siem pricing, or download the self-managed version of the Elastic Stack for free.

 The release and timing of any features or functionality described in this post remain at Elastic's sole discretion.
 Any features or functionality not currently available may not be delivered on time or at all.